bcgov/EDUC-DIGITALID-API/tools/README.md

 The jobs that Jenkins creates and uses will also follow those principles and build out an "environment" for each pull request.

-We've leveraged this from the [link](https://github.com/bcgov/nr-messaging-service-showcase) application; big thanks to the team there.
+We've leveraged this tooling functionality from the [nr-messaging-service-showcase](https://github.com/bcgov/nr-messaging-service-showcase) application; big thanks to their team.

 ### Prerequisites